mattsta/mailweb/README.md

 - borg-backup
 - fail2ban

+Also includes web components for installing multi-site `nginx` servers.

-It was created to apply on modern Ubuntu servers with a current release version of Bionic 18.04 LTS (meaning: packages are deployed using the `apt` module only currently).
+`mailweb` was created to apply on modern Ubuntu servers with a current release version of Bionic 18.04 LTS (meaning: packages are deployed using the `apt` module only currently).